Koushik2k4/Himalayan-SQL-Analysis/README.md

 3. **What happens after the climb?**

 This is achieved through:
-- 23 SQL queries across different focus areas
+- 23 SQL queries across different focus areas.
+Every query gives a different output table that has a unique scope for analysis.
+Visit queries.md under [`/queries`](./queries).
 - Deep dive into six key data slices
 - Insights written in clear business language